-Today Volunteers of America helps more than 2 million people in over 400 communities.
-One of the world's largest and most comprehensive nonprofit human services organizations, it has a $900 million annual budget, employs more than 16,000 professionals and recruits thousands of volunteers.
+Today Volunteers of America, Inc. helps almost 1.5 million people in 46 states each year.
+One of the world's largest and most comprehensive nonprofit human services organizations, it employs more than 16,000 professionals and recruits thousands of volunteers.

-Now more than 100 years old, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.
-We celebrate the birth of the Volunteers of America movement every March by celebrating the work of the staff and volunteers who breathe life into our mission every day.
+Now in its 125th year, Volunteers of America's services have evolved with the changing times, however the organization still retains the essence of Maud and Ballington's work.

 Volunteers of America-Greater New York

 The history of the Greater New York affiliate is intricately intertwined with the national organization.
 The national headquarters, originally in New York City, relocated to New Orleans in 1979 and to Alexandria, VA in 2000.
-Today, the West 85th Street facility, known as The Brandon Residence, after Maud and Ballington's son Charles Brandon Booth, houses the Greater New York executive offices, a work rehabilitation program for men in recovery, and a single-room-occupancy residence for women.
-The Greater New York affiliate is the largest, with an operating budget close to $100 million and more than 1,300 employees.
+The Greater New York affiliate is one of the largest, with an operating budget close to $100 million and 1,000 employees.